 You are driven to Otavalo this morning.
-You start with a visit to the food market at Otavalo for a glimpse into the lives of the locals, then to Plaza de Ponchos with its large craft market where items such as bankets, ponchos, scarves, hats and tapestries are sold, where you have time to wander round and soak up the armosphere.
+You start with a visit to the food market for a glimpse into the lives of the locals, then to Plaza de Ponchos with its large craft market where items such as bankets, ponchos, scarves, hats and tapestries are sold, where you have time to wander round and soak up the armosphere.
 From here you drive to the to start of the Peguche waterfall trail, then alight for the walk to Peguche village and on to the waterfall, an impressive sight with a drop of 18 metres.
 The hike leads on to the small town of Agato, where you meet a family who make their living through weaving, using the same type of backstrap loom that has been used for centuries.
-From here the trail continues into a more rural region where you can observe famers working the land and growing traditional crops like quinoa.
+From here the trail continues into a more rural region where you can observe farmers working the land and growing traditional crops like quinoa.
 The views from here are magnificent, and on a clear day you can even see Cotacachi Volcano.
 You are met here for the 10 minute drive to Sacha Ji where you stay tonight.
 Breakfast, lunch, dinner

 This morning you trek for some 4 to 5 hours from your lodge to Hacienda Zuleta, and as you do so your guide recounts some the intriguing history of the area, very much bound up with the owners of the hacienda.
 The impressive buidlings date back to the late 17th century and came into the ownership of the Plaza-Lasso family in 1898, whose descendents still own and run the estate and farm.
-During their tenure they have restored much land back to the local Caranqui people to farm independently, while the hacienda provides employment to many local people.
+During their tenure they have restored much land back to the local Caranqui people to farm independently, while the hacienda provides employment to many others.
 Today you are a guest at the hacienda where you take part in a cookery class using local produce to create tasty dishes.
 You sit down to a 3-course lunch after which you are driven the 4 hours or so to your next lodge, El Monte, in the cloudforest.
 Breakfast, lunch, dinner